 To convert Word documents to PDFs on your iPad, you have to open the document and click “File” in the upper left corner of your screen.
 From the menu, choose the “Export” option, click “Export as PDF,” and click Save.

 Next, repeat the process we described for PDF documents, and you’ll be done signing your documents in seconds.

 As you have seen, signing documents on your iPad isn’t as hard as you might have thought.
 Once you switch to eSignatures, we doubt you’ll ever sign a paper document again.
 Let’s learn the answers to the most common questions about digital signatures on iPad devices.

 There are many ways to sign a document on your iPad electronically.
 Some ways include using a dedicated eSigning software, such as Signaturely, or the “Markup” option on your Apple device.
 You cannot go wrong with any of these options; however, some apps offer extra features, such as signature tracking and document management, that you cannot do with the Apple Markup feature.
 It’s important to rethink your needs and requirements and choose the best option for you based on the volume of documentation you receive or send.

 Signing PDFs on an iPad is a straightforward process.
 You can either use Apple’s “Markup” feature or eSignature software.
 The steps usually involve creating a signature, placing a signature within the document, and adding signers to the list.

 There are plenty of ways to sign Word documents on your iPad, including using dedicated software such as Signaturely, adding a signature line and placing a photo of your signature, or using the “Markup” feature on your iPad.

 How to sign documents on iPad: Conclusion

-Have you forgotten what using pen and paper look like?
+Have you forgotten what using pen and paper looks like?
 You will soon!
-By following this guide, you can now streamline your document signing process and business operations, saving time (and the planet) easily and efficiently.
+Following this guide can streamline your document signing process and business operations, saving time (and the planet) easily and efficiently.